 See http://www.deathfromadistance.com/ for more content information

 How is the course administered?

 The course is administered through a combination of the Blackboard Course management system and the Streaming Tutors Digital EDU-PACK subscription purchase.
 The Digital EDU-PACK includes video lectures, study questions, animations, and interactive questions.
 Subscription purchase is to registered students only.
-Detailed administrative procedures will be given during the required in-person orientation.

 This course requires good time management skills, excellent scheduling skills, and ability to work on your own as well as being part of an online group.